alextanhongpin/evolutionary-architecture/saga.md

 | 1 | purchase_goods | abc | {...} | {...} | {...} | 2 | order_verified | 3 |
 | 1 | purchase_goods | abc | {...} | {...} | {...} | 4 | delivery_made | 7 |

 NOTE: Here we are keeping the final computed steps to make it easier to rollback.
-There are many other ways to store the sequenced steps, such as [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list) or [Nested set model](https://en.wikipedia.org/wiki/Nested_set_model).
+There are many other ways to store the sequenced steps, such as [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list) or [nested set model](https://en.wikipedia.org/wiki/Nested_set_model).

 Note that we included the `aggregate_version`, it should contain the sequence of the valid steps that needs to be performed.
 We can create a reference table to store the sequence.
 This will make it easier to evolve the system.
 E.g. What if we are going to add another step called `payment_made` after `order_requested`?
 All the steps below needs to be increment to reflect the updated sequence.
 Keeping track of the sequences can be made easier if we version them.
 If a new sequence have been added on 1 January 2010, then: